QuCo84/sd-bee/readme.md

       <li>on a server or VPS
         <ul>
           <li>Create a directory to store system data such as the access database eg sdbee-access</li>
-          <liConfigure the "admin-storage" section with :
+          <li>Configure the "admin-storage" section with :
             <ul>
               <li>"storage-service" : "file",</li>
               <li>"top-dir" : "<full path to the directory>", </li>